 Australian business schools are a significant part of the Australian university sector.

-- Australian business schools represent six of the top 100 universities for economics and business in the Academic Ranking of World Universities (ARWU) and US News Global ranking3
+Five Australian business schools are in the top 100 universities for economics and business in the Times Higher Education ranking2 and eight are in the top 100 universities in the US News Global ranking3

 Australian business school graduates are in demand.